tokahuke/samizdat/readme.md

 In the installation, the `samizdat` cli tool is included.
 You can run `samizdat init` to create a new Samizdat project in your current directory.
 This will create a manifest file `Samizdat.toml` and a private manifest `.Samizdat.priv`, which will be added to your `.gitignore`.
 This file contains private credentials that you have to backup elsewhere dearly.

 In your local hub, this will also create a new _series_, your very own microblog/directory in the Samizdat Network.
-To refresh the contents of your series, just do `samizdat commit`.
+To refresh the contents of your series, just do `samizdat commit` (or even better, `samizdat watch` for continuous refresh-on-save).
 Samizdat will run a build script that you supply in `Samizdat.toml`.
 Your content will be available in the URL:

 ```
 http://localhost:4510/_series/<series key>/path/to/stuff